 Human Resource Department’s Involvement and Commitment

-Create policy of zero tolerance for workplace violence, including verbal and nonverbal threats and related actions.
+Create a policy of zero tolerance for workplace violence, including verbal and nonverbal threats and related actions.

 Ensure that employees who report or experience workplace violence will not experience retaliation of any kind.